 NECESSARY WIRING CHANGES

-it's pretty obvious that you don't know enough about schematics or
+to you, it's pretty obvious that you don't know enough

 It is not really necessary, but it would be even safer if a three wire plug was used with the ground wire connected to the outside case.
 I did this for my EC-1b, but just for "feel good" reasons.
 If you use a three prong plug, there will be fewer sockets you can plug into and you may have to use an adapter which, if not plugged in right, will make your radio dangerous.